Hone logo

 Problems

-Filtering is a fundamental operation in programming, allowing you to select specific elements from a collection based on certain criteria.
-This challenge will test your ability to implement filtering logic in Python, a skill crucial for data processing, list manipulation, and creating more dynamic applications.
+Filtering lists is a fundamental operation in programming, allowing you to extract specific elements based on certain conditions.
+This challenge asks you to implement a function that filters a list of numbers based on a provided criteria, demonstrating your understanding of list comprehensions or the filter() function in Python.
+This skill is crucial for data processing, analysis, and many other applications.

 Problem Description